Cisco Systems, Inc. (CSCO): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Leonard Bosack and Sandy Lerner, both working at Stanford University's computer facilities at the time.
+Leonard Bosack and Sandy Lerner, a married couple who were both working in computer facilities at Stanford University.

 Initial capital/funding